-- Right to Terminate.
-Both CIS and Customer shall have the right to terminate this Agreement: (1) if the other party fails to perform a material obligation under this Agreement and fails to cure such nonperformance within thirty (30) days following written notice thereof; or (2) for convenience by providing at least thirty (30) days written notice to the other party.
-Upon termination, Customer will cease use of the CIS SecureSuite Products as of the date of such termination.
+B. Right to Terminate.
+Both CIS and Customer shall have the right to terminate this Agreement: (1) if the other Party fails to perform a material obligation under this Agreement and fails to cure such nonperformance within thirty (30) days following written notice thereof; or (2) for convenience by providing at least thirty (30) days written notice to the other Party.
+Customer will cease use of the CIS SecureSuite Products as of the date of such termination.

-a.
-Refund for One Year Term Agreements.
-In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
-In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer: (i) will be entitled to a prorated refund of any unused Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
+In the event of termination for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.

 V. CIS SecureSuite Products Provided As Is.

-CIS makes reasonable efforts to utilize and maintain the most current network security and antivirus protection programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
+CIS makes reasonable efforts to utilize and maintain the most secure programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
 However, Customer understands and agrees that CIS is providing the CIS SecureSuite Products “as is” and “as available” without any representations, warranties, or covenants of any kind whatsoever.

 VI.
-Ownership Rights of Intellectual Property and SecureSuite Products Reserved.
+Ownership Rights of Intellectual Property and CIS SecureSuite Products Reserved.